 Likewise, Fiverr states under the “Buyer” section:

-“Buyers pay Fiverr to create an order from the seller’s gig page or custom listing by using the Order Now button or logo maker.”
+“Buyers pay Fiverr to create an order from the seller’s gig page or a custom quote by using the Order Now button or the logo maker.

 Furthermore, Fiverr clarifies in the “Fiver Business” section:

-“Invoices for purchases made by purchasers using the team’s payment method shall be issued in the name of the entity designated by the Administrator and sent only to the Administrator.”
+“Invoices for purchases made by buyers using the team’s payment method are issued in the name of the business specified by the administrator and are sent exclusively to the administrator.

 If, however, Fiverr is seen as a company and if, according to the circumstances and the above, it is to be assumed that the transactions with Fiverr are a service commission, this would result in the place of performance being Israel and no VAT having to be paid in the EU on the sales received from Fiverr. (so-called industry solution)